 Jesus’ Baptism Extends the Pattern

 We are exploring the Gospel’s portrayal of Jesus as the fulfillment, or embodiment, of Israel.
 His miraculous birth paralleled that of Isaac, as well as his flight from Herod that paralleled of Jacob/Israel.
-Jesus’ baptism continues the pattern.
+Jesus’ baptism continues the pattern (which we conclude here).
 Why did Jesus undergo baptism?
 He did not need cleansing.
 John the Baptist said as much when Jesus approached him for baptism, as Matthew’s Gospel records:

 13 Then Jesus came from Galilee to the Jordan to be baptized by John.
 14 But John tried to deter him, saying, “I need to be baptized by you, and do you come to me?”